Alpha-Ahmad7/Expense_Tracking/README.md

 Structure:

 The main Master node consist of two parts Key & Next.

-key: it points to the head of the sub-list "typeNode".
+Key: it points to the head of the sub-list "typeNode".
-Next: it has teh adress of next master node.
+Next: it has the adress of next master node.

 the sub linklist or you can say expense nodes also has two parts:

-Data: contains itesm Type or the Amount.
+Data: contains items Type or the Amount.
 Next: It has address of next node.

 Working:

 The program has some features like:

 1- Add Expense
 2- Update Expense
 3- Display Expenses